kubevirt/community/design-proposals/dra.md

 ## Goals

 - Align on the API changes needed to consume DRA enabled devices in KubeVirt
-- Align on how KubeVirt will consume external and in-tree DRA drivers
+- Align on how KubeVirt will consume devices by external DRA drivers
-- Align on what drivers KubeVirt will support in tree
-TODO: @alayp Q: Should the decision around in-tree drivers be in scope for this proposal?

 ## Non Goals

 - Replace device-plugin support in KubeVirt
+- Align on what drivers KubeVirt will support in tree

 ## Definition of Users